 features a secure, password protected, HSPH-specific alumni directory,

-an alumni mentoring network, a section to post class notes, regional and departmental groups, current news about HSPH faculty and alumni,
+an alumni mentoring network, a section to post class notes, regional groups, current news about HSPH faculty and alumni,

 as well as career and volunteer opportunities around the globe.
 Whenever your home or business information changes, you should be sure to update your profile at the Online Community

 I got an email about joining the Harvard Alumni Association (HAA).
 What's that about?

 As an additional resource, all Harvard alumni are eligible to register with the Harvard Alumni Association (HAA) at a password-protected site offering a variety of services, including a University-wide alumni directory, distance learning programs, career/networking opportunities, and a lifetime Post.Harvard

 email forwarding address.
 Messages sent to your Post.Harvard